Zodiac1978/mail-on-update-reloaded/readme.txt

 * Update language files

 = 3.3 =
-* Removed debug informations which made it in the release (sorry)
+* Removed debug information which made it in the release (sorry)
-* Change Subject of notifcation E-Mails
+* Change Subject of notification E-Mails
 * Added new WordPress Plugins Changelog

 = 3.2 =